Saturday, November 24, 2018

 Susan R. Grout unpublished 2011

-One of the great impediments to listening is when the "listener" truly isn't paying attention but merely waiting for a pause in the conversation so they can make their own brilliant points.
-If I am the one making the egregious offense, I usually and candidly admit it.
-"Sorry Charlie, I drifted a minuted ago, could you repeat that?"
+One of the great impediments to listening is when the "listener" truly isn't paying attention.
+They are merely waiting for a pause in the conversation so they can make their own brilliant observations.
+If I was the one making the egregious offense, I usually and candidly admitted it.
+"Sorry, I drifted a minute ago, could you repeat that?"
 Or if I really need to interject a comment I usually do ask: "I need to add something, is this OK with you?"
-Mostly it is OK, but sometimes they'll blurt, "let me finish."
-And humbled, I take their advice and let them finish.
-Happily for me the vast majority of people that I listen to are really interesting, easy to listen and pay attention to and it's fine to sit and nod and encourage them to continue.
+Mostly it was OK, but sometimes they'd blurt, "let me finish."
+And humbled, I'd take their advice and let them finish.
+Happily for me, the vast majority of people that I listened to were really interesting, easy to listen and pay attention to.
+It was fine to sit and nod and encourage them to continue.

-The exceptions, the ones difficult to pay attention to, are the ones who are incredibly tangential.
-One person that I'm thinking about is a dear but while talking she'll manically go off on several tangents: her hair cut; then she'll talk about people I've never met with no explanation as to why she is bringing them up; then to her approach on dieting--- all in the same paragraph, and sometimes in the same breath.
-Mostly I just steer the conversation back to her reason for being in counseling--- the problem and her issues.
-If it is a friend or relative who is tangential, I will distract her/him to a topic we both enjoy perhaps books or movies we both love and all is well or at least more interesting.
+The exceptions, the ones difficult to pay attention to, were the ones who were incredibly tangential.
+One person that I'm thinking about was a dear but while talking she'd manically go off on several tangents: her hair cut; people I've never met with no explanation as to why she was bringing them up; then her approach on dieting--- all in the same paragraph, and sometimes in the same breath.
+Mostly I'd just steer the conversation back to her reason for being in counseling--- her problems and issues.
+However if it was a friend or relative who was tangential, I'd distract them to a topic we both enjoy perhaps books, music or movies.
+Most times this worked well--- or at least was more interesting.

-I am truly blessed because my life's work has been to study, listen and then help people who come to me.
-There is constantly so much to learn and the field of psychology is not only fascinating but also exciting in its discoveries of what works best for most people.
-I am constant learning, so are the people in my field and so too are my clients and we all share in that wealth of knowledge.
-It all starts with intently listening to their stories.
+My life's work has been to study, listen and then help people with ideas, insights and suggestion to the clients who came to me.
+There was constantly so much to learn.
+The field of psychology is not only fascinating but also exciting in its discoveries of what works best for most people.
+I am/was constant learning and it was a privilege to share in that wealth of knowledge.
+It all started with intently listening to their stories.

 Most of us long for this: to be really heard and some of us never get that.
 It was/is indeed my privilege and my pleasure to listen and let the music of other's lives fill my head, my heart and my room.